 It seems everyone has an opinion about how to cook ribs.
 This falls in the politics and religion category of topics to avoid at social dinner parties.
 I’ve recently taken to the sous-vide then smoke method.
 See below for simple instructions and great results.
 Of course, if you like to just put your Berkshire pork ribs in the oven with your favorite spice rub- you go for it!

 The ‘St. Louis cut’ of ribs is a generous meaty cut and is trimmed to give you the best part of the rib without any chewy cartilage section.
-Each order contains 2 slabs with an average weight of 6 lbs.
+2 slabs mmake for an average weight of 6 lbs.

 Kurobuta” means “black pig” in Japanese.
 This heritage breed “pedigree pig” is much slower growing than your supermarket pig which is commercially farmed for quick time to market--NOT flavor.
 This is certified 100% pure Berkshire.
 The Kurobuta (or Berkshire) pig is a unique pig which has ancestry from the British Isles and Asia and is being carefully preserved by caring farmers here domestically.
 The farmers take extraordinary care in assuring these pedigree pigs a healthy and happy environment--of course free of hormones or antibiotics.